askorama/oramacloud-client-kotlin/README.md

 Orama Cloud Kotlin Client
 ---

+This repository contains Orama's Cloud Multiplatform Kotlin Client.
+Developers can use this library to interact with Orama using Kotlin in multiple plataforms,

 ## Installing using Maven

 To install, make sure to enable Maven repository and include the dependency in your build file `gradle.build.kts`.